 colonies, usually managed by bee keepers in hives.
 They make

 hierarchy of a queen, female worker bees and male drones.

 One large hive may contain up to 60,000 bees.

 Solitary bee species tend to nest on their own and make their nests in existing holes or cavities, such as holes in walls, banks, cliff faces, bee hotels or dead wood.
 Others nest in the ground (mining bees).

-There are just under 250 species of solitary bee in the UK.
+There are around 250 species of solitary bee in the UK.

 In the UK we have lost around 97% of our wildflower meadows since the Second World War, mainly due to farming and urbanisation.

 Bees and other pollinating insects vitally need these flower rich areas for shelter and food.
 By sowing areas of wildflower seeds and growing other pollinator friendly plants and flowers in our gardens, we can help to replace some of the lost habitats and give bees and other beneficial insects plenty of the pollen, nectar and shelter that they need to survive.

 Urban areas especially need more places for bees to thrive.
 Homes without a garden or outside area can help by planting a window box with pollinator friendly herbs or flowers.

 Urbee sells a selection of plants, herbs and wildflowers.
 We aim to grow different plants which will provide nectar and pollen most of the year round as different bees and pollinators are active throughout the year.